kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 ### Client app

 Your client app provides an interface for your users, allowing them to create and manage Kin accounts.
-Kin provides client SDKs including the [Kin SDK for Android](documentation/android-sdk.md) and [Kin SDK for iOS](documentation/ios-sdk.md).
+Kin provides client SDKs including the [Kin SDK for Android](documentation/android-sdk.md), [Kin SDK for iOS](documentation/ios-sdk.md) and [Kin SDK for Unity](documentation/unity-sdk.md).

 Opening a user account on the Kin Blockchain begins with the client app.
 The SDK provides classes and methods to create and securely store a keypair required for accessing the account.
 The keypair consists of a public address (sometimes called public key) and a private key.